davidtchiu/davidtchiu.github.io/teaching/cs261/hwk6.rec/index.md

 #### Grading

 ```
-This assignment will be graded out of a total of 95pts.
+This assignment will be graded out of a total of 105.

-[90pts] Each problem is worth 15 pts regardless of "spiciness" level.
+[15 pts x 7] Each problem is worth 15 pts regardless of "spiciness" level.

-[5pts] You provide Javadocs style comments for any new methods implemented.
-You include
-sufficient inline comments to explain the logic of your methods.
 ```

 #### Submitting Your Assignment